Sleep Tips for the Holiday Season

 Making your surroundings as similar as possible to your home-nursery will also help the bedtime routine run more smoothly.
 Bring your sound-machine, your baby’s favorite lovey, even your own crib sheets.
 Anything that smells familiar and reminds them of their home sleeping environment will help them get to sleep in their new surroundings.

-The holidays are a time for merriment and fun and having a well-rested child is going to make this a whole lot easier.
-But don’t stress; if you have a wonderful sleeper on your hands and stick to a great routine at home, allow yourself to relax and enjoy the holidays.
+The holidays are a time for merriment and fun, and having a well-rested child is going to make this a whole lot easier.
+But don’t stress; if you have a wonderful sleeper on your hands and stick to a great routine most of the time, allow yourself to relax and enjoy the holidays.
 You have all the tools to hop right back on track after the new year, and your little one will be back sleeping like a champ in no time.

 If you’re exhausted, totally overwhelmed by your child’s sleep habits, or looking for answers to the sleep questions that keep you up at night (literally), then you’ve come to the right place.
 I’m Jamie, founder of Oh Baby Consulting, and my goal is to help your family get the sleep you need to not just survive, but thrive!